Deloitte Digital Maturity Index (DMI)

 - Focus is either on (1) strategic or (2) operational aspects of digitalization – holistic digital business models and ecosystems or digitalization of business functions

-- Clear success factors are recognizable, followed as so-called "digital recipe", no matter where you are in the digital transformation
+- Decisive success factors are recognizable, as well as a so-called "digital recipe", no matter where you are in the digital transformation at the moment